Education Quality Declines in 9 States; Kerala’s Literacy Rate Drops for First Time

 The second thing is that there may have been some changes in reporting or data collection, due to which a little difference is seen in literacy rate.
 Meaning, the real level of everyone can be the same, but the reports have become a little different.

-And yes, one big reason for the decline in education quality is the challenges going on within the education system – like outdated syllabus, less trained teachers, and lack of infrastructure.
+Another major cause is internal challenges — outdated syllabus, undertrained teachers, and weak infrastructure.
 When all these are combined, then the real learning of the students is impacted, which further impacts both literacy and skill.

 Therefore, instead of just being worried about the falling literacy rate in Kerala, it is important to find a solution to it together.
 Quality education has to be maintained so that every child can fulfill his dreams.